KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Radarr by gravitykillseverything](https://github.com/gravitykillseverything/MMM-Radarr)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
-2. No image found.
-3. Recommendation: Found `require("http")` in file `node_helper.js`: Replace "http" by "node:http".
+2. Recommendation: Found `require("http")` in file `node_helper.js`: Replace "http" by "node:http".
-4. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
+3. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
-5. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
+4. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-6. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [EXT-RadioPlayer by bugsounet](https://github.com/bugsounet/EXT-RadioPlayer)

-1. Information: There are updates for 3 dependencie(s):
+1. Information: There are updates for 1 dependencie(s):
-   - @stylistic/eslint-plugin   ^2.9.0  →  ^2.10.1
+   - @stylistic/eslint-plugin  ^2.10.1  →  ^2.11.0
-   - eslint                    ^9.13.0  →  ^9.14.0
-   - glob                      ^10.4.5  →  ^11.0.0

-2. ESLint issues:
-   - EXT-RadioPlayer.js: Line 211, Column 11: 'container' is assigned a value but never used. (rule: no-unused-vars)
-   - EXT-RadioPlayer.js: Line 219, Column 11: 'backOffSet' is assigned a value but never used. (rule: no-unused-vars)
-   - installer/minify.js: Line 27, Column 7: 'error' is assigned a value but never used. (rule: no-unused-vars)
-   - installer/minify.js: Line 38, Column 14: 'e' is defined but never used. (rule: no-unused-vars)
-   - node_helper.js: Line 8, Column 15: 'args' is defined but never used. (rule: no-unused-vars)

 ### [MMM-RaiderIO by jwcnewton](https://github.com/jwcnewton/MMM-RaiderIO)